maxhoesel/maxhoesel/README.md

 Check out [my website](https://maxhoesel.de/code-devops/) if you want to learn more.

-Id you find my projects useful and would like to thank me, you can shoot me a few bucks on Ko-Fi: https://ko-fi.com/maxhoesel
+If you find my projects useful and would like to thank me, you can shoot me a few bucks on Ko-Fi: https://ko-fi.com/maxhoesel

 Hope you have a great day!